MaksymPylypenko/Dota-2-script/README.md

 ### Quick directional move
 `an ingame directional move hotkey should be assigned in the config`

 This is similar to a quick attack / move, but for a directional move.
+It will force the hero to move in a straigt line without looking for the shortest path.
-* Pressing `XButton2` will force the hero to move in a straigt line without looking for the shortest path.
+* `XButton2`

 ``` Autoit
 XButton2::
 	direct()